 The Bradley family eventually deeded the land to the citizens of Palmer Lake in 1966 and in 1979 donated funds for the maintenance of the star.
 Since then, the city’s volunteer fire department has taken care of it with money it raises each year at an annual chili supper.

 The star’s nighttime appearance has changed little through the years, although it has gone through two overhaul projects.
 The city of Palmer Lake has replaced and modified parts and pieces to quell the effects of erosion and the ravages of time.
+Yet, the star continues to shine every night for the entire month of December without fail.

 “The old star is holding up pretty well,” Anthony says.